stjude/DeepBrainIPP/README.md

         singularity shell -B {project cloned path},{data location} --nv singularity_for_training.simg

         cd {project clone path}
-  5. Once you are inside the container run following.
+  5. Once you are inside the singularity image run following.
 It will spin up a Jupyter notebook and will show url to access

         export JUPYTER_ALLOW_INSECURE_WRITES=true